Still tossing up between university, work

 "It opens my mind to different people and cultures.
 It’s easy to think that your way of viewing things is the right way or the only way, but once you spend any amount of time with other people and cultures, you begin to appreciate more differences around the world.

 "I combined my gap year with an unpaid internship.
-It grew from a two-week stint emptying the rubbish to a three-month opportunity working on the brand catalogue, then onto a two-year role as the Press Officer – which included organising the new season launch shows and being a part of London Fashion Week.
+It grew from a two-week stint emptying the rubbish to a three-month opportunity working on a brand

 "Don't worry that you'll be behind in the career hunt or the college path.
 During your gap year, you will learn so much about yourself and the world, much more than you can learn in a classroom.
-And when you do go back for uni, you'll have a much better idea of what you want to do with your life.
+And, when you do go back

-My travels have taught me to have no fear in asking questions, or talking to strangers.
-Even after teaching for 6 years, it was travel that made me feel comfortable striking up a conversation with a stranger." – Veronica Mercado, World Nomads
+My travels have taught me to have no fear in asking questions or talking to strangers.
+Even after teaching for six years, it was travel that made me feel comfortable striking up a conversation with a stranger." – Veronica Mercado, World Nomads.

 So, if you’ve got the urge to travel, we say do it!
-The only regrets you’ll have, is if you don’t go.
+The only regret you’ll

 Should you travel solo?
 We weigh up the pros and cons, with advice from our nomads, on traveling with friends or going alone.

-From misunderstanding local customs to flushing toilet paper down the wrong pipes, these travelers admit to their biggest mistakes they’ve made overseas.
+From taking inconsiderate photos to visiting dubious attractions, these travelers admit to their biggest mistakes they’ve made overseas.